Electorate of Hanover: Link with Great Britain

-In 1714, George Louis became king of Great Britain and Ireland, so that the electorate and Great Britain and Ireland were ruled in personal union.
+In 1714, George Louis became king of Great Britain and Ireland and so the electorate and Great Britain and Ireland were ruled in personal union.
 The possessions of the electors in Germany also grew, as they de facto purchased the formerly Swedish-held duchies of Bremen and Verden in 1719.

-George Louis died in 1727, and was succeeded by his son George II Augustus.
-In 1728, Emperor Charles VI officially enfeoffed George II (i.e. gave him land in exchange for a pledge of service), with the reverted fief of Saxe-Lauenburg, which had de facto been ruled in personal union with Hanover and with one of its preceding Principality of Lüneburg since 1689.
+George Louis died in 1727 and was succeeded by his son George II Augustus.
+In 1728, Emperor Charles VI officially enfeoffed George II (gave him land in exchange for a pledge of service), with the reverted fief of Saxe-Lauenburg, which had de facto been ruled in personal union with Hanover and with one of its preceding Principality of Lüneburg since 1689.

 In 1731, Hanover also gained Hadeln.
-In return, Hanover recognised the Pragmatic Sanction of 1713 which changed Habsburg inheritance law.
+In return, Hanover recognised the Pragmatic Sanction of 1713, which changed the Habsburgs' inheritance law.
 It took George II Augustus until 1733 to persuade Charles VI to enfeoff him also with the Duchy of Bremen and the Principality of Verden, colloquially called Duchies of Bremen-Verden.
-At both enfeoffments George II Augustus swore that he would respect the existing privileges and constitutions of the estates in Bremen-Verden and in Hadeln, thus confirming 400-year-old traditions of estate participation in government.
+At both enfeoffments, George II Augustus swore that he would respect the existing privileges and constitutions of the estates in Bremen-Verden and in Hadeln, thus confirming 400-year-old traditions of estate participation in government.

-In Hanover, the capital of the Electorate, the Privy Council of Hanover (electoral government) installed a new ministry in charge of the Imperial Estates ruled by the Electors in personal union.
+In Hanover, the capital of the electorate, the Privy Council of Hanover (electoral government) installed a new ministry in charge of the Imperial Estates ruled by the electors in personal union.
 It was called the Department of Bremen-Verden, Hadeln, Lauenburg and Bentheim.
-However, the Electors spent most of their time in England.
-Direct contact with the Electorate was maintained through the office of the German Chancery, situated in St James's Palace in London.
+Nonetheless, the electors spent most of their time in England.
+Direct contact with the electorate was maintained through the office of the German Chancery, situated in St James's Palace in London.

 Seven Years' War

-During the Anglo-French and Indian War (1754–1763) in the North American colonies, Britain feared a French invasion in Hanover.
-George II formed an alliance with his Brandenburg-Prussian cousin Frederick II, "the Great" combining the North American conflict with the Brandenburg-Prusso–Austrian Third Silesian or Seven Years' War (1756–1763).
+During the French and Indian War (1754–1763) in the North American colonies, Britain feared a French invasion of Hanover.
+George II formed an alliance with his Prussian cousin Frederick II combining the North American conflict with the Brandenburg-Prusso–Austrian Third Silesian, or Seven Years' War (1756–1763).

 In the summer of 1757, the French invaded Hanover and defeated George II's son Prince William, Duke of Cumberland, leading the Anglo-Hanoverian army, at the Battle of Hastenbeck and drove him and his army into remote Bremen-Verden, where in the former Zeven Convent he capitulated on 18 September (Convention of Kloster-Zeven).
-But George II did not recognise the convention.
-In the following year the British army, supported by troops from Brandenburg-Prussia, Hesse-Kassel and the ducal Principality of Brunswick and Lunenburg (Wolfenbüttel) again expelled the occupants.
+George II did not recognise the convention, however.
+The following year, the British Army, supported by troops from Prussia, Hesse-Kassel and the Principality of Brunswick-Wolfenbüttel, again expelled the occupants.
+Hanover remained unaffected for the rest of the war.